adobebc/web-apps-sdk/APIs/categories/create-category.md

 Creates a new category.

-**Note:**

-* A category at the root level is "Level 0"
-* A child of a "Level 0" category is "Level 1"
-* A child of a "Level 1" category is "Level 2", which is the maximum allowed
+**Note:** A category at the root level is "Level 0".
+A child of a "Level 0" category is "Level 1".
+A child of a "Level 1" category is "Level 2", which is the maximum allowed.

 ### Request